How to Get the Most Out of the Candidate-Recruiter Relationship

 Spending time on the phone and meeting face-to-face with candidates makes up a significant portion of the core functions of a recruiter.
 Whether it’s an initial stage phone call to present the candidate with a prospective role, a discussion about what the candidate should expect during each stage of the interview process or the more exciting call where the candidate has been made an offer by the client, it is quite clear that a rapport between recruiter and candidate will naturally occur during the placement process.
 Throughout the course of this year, harnessing a constructive relationship with candidates I speak to had granted me the opportunity to converse with and meet some brilliant individuals, both at the junior and senior level.

-If you are an aspiring applicant, below are some tips that you should take into consideration when initially contacting a recruiter and why it can be deemed beneficial to do so.
+If you are an aspiring applicant, below are some tips that you should take into consideration to make sure you are getting the most out of the candidate-recruiter relationship.

 Whether one is currently out of work, thinking about pursuing another role as it is time for that next step or just simply gauging what the hiring market is like, reaching out to a recruiter is well advised.
 This may seem clear, but a straightforward phone call to a recruiter puts you right at the forefront of the recruiter’s mind.
 This allows the candidate to highlight even just the basic details of what it is they are looking for.
 This could include salary expectations, what the candidate’s current job function entails or what type of cultural fit they might be searching for within their next company.